woodiertexas/planetarium/README.md

 ## About
 The mod simply renders the solar system planets in Minecraft's skybox during the night.
 In a way, the MC skybox is a planetarium if you think about it.
+The planet textures are made by @Crackers0106 (PR https://github.com/woodiertexas/planetarium/pull/1) and @lxly9 (PR https://github.com/woodiertexas/planetarium/pull/2).

 ## About Ports
-I personally welcome third party ports to previous minecraft versions, but I respectfully ask that you do not port to Forge or Fabric.
+I personally welcome third party ports to previous minecraft versions, but I respectfully ask that you do not port to (neo)Forge or Fabric.